EvSivtsova/makersbnb/README.md

 * create accounts
 * list spaces
 * send reservation requests with the use of calendar
+* see the list of reservations we've made and received
-* approve reservation requests for own properties
+* approve reservation requests

 ## MiniBug :bug:

 CCS is not rendering on some pages.
 The affected views are: `individual_space` in case of an input error, `new_space_success`, `signup_success` and `request_success`.
 In a nutshell, no success with CSS on success pages.

-If you know why, I'd like to [find out](mailto:evcodes12@gmail.com).
+If you know why, [let me know](mailto:evcodes12@gmail.com).
 Thank you!! :sparkles: